Dagger linear logic for categorical quantum mechanics: Introduction

-There are, nonetheless, some significant problems with allowing a non-stationary dagger.
-The first is that one gets inundated by coherence issues.
-These notes do provide a path through these coherence issues, and, hopefully show -- once one has assimilated all the structure -- that these issues are not nearly as terrible as might be expected.
+There are some significant complications attendant on allowing a non-stationary dagger.
+The first and foremost amongst these is that one gets inundated by coherence issues.
+This article does provide a path through these coherence issues, and, hopefully shows -- once one has assimilated all the structure -- that these issues are not nearly as terrible as might be expected.
 However, we are forced to concede that they are non-trivial.
-The next problem, once the coherences are under control, is that one would like to be able to say what a unitary isomorphism is with respect to such a non-stationary involution.
+The next problem, once the coherences are under control, is that one would like to be able to say what a unitary isomorphism is with respect to a non-stationary involution.
 How this may be accomplished seems, at first glance, less than obvious.